New York LLC: How to Form an LLC in NY

 Step 5: Publish Formation Notice

-Within 120 days of filing, publish your LLC formation in two newspapers (one daily and one weekly) in the county where your LLC is located, for six consecutive weeks.
+Within 120 days of filing, publish your LLC formation in two newspapers (one daily, one weekly) in the county where your LLC is located.
+This runs for six consecutive weeks.

 Step 6: File Certificate of Publication

-After completing publication, file an Affidavit of Publication with the Department of State within 120 days of your LLC’s formation date.
+After completing the publication requirement, file a Certificate of Publication with the Department of State.

 Where to File